Waxing Gibbous on

 Moon before ascending node

-11 days after descending node on 9 September 2026 at 19:17 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 24 September 2026 at 02:40 in ♒ Aquarius.
+11 days after descending node on 9 September 2026 at 19:17 in ♌ Leo the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 24 September 2026 at 02:40 in ♒ Aquarius.

 Moon after southern standstill

-2 days since the previous standstill on 18 September 2026 at 18:54 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.065°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠27.989° at the point of next northern standstill on 2 October 2026 at 11:35 in ♊ Gemini.
+2 days since the last southern standstill on 18 September 2026 at 18:54 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.065° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠27.989° at the point of next northern standstill on 2 October 2026 at 11:35 in ♊ Gemini.

 Syzygy in 5 days